The Servicemembers Civil Relief Act (SCRA) is a program that provides legal and financial protections for you when you

 Here are frequently asked questions and answers on some rights and benefits available under the Servicemember's Civil Relief Act (SCRA).
-This information is for personnel in the Active Duty and Reserves or National Guard who are activated to serve on active duty for 20 days or more under section 502(f) of title 32, U.S. Code for purposes of responding to a national emergency declared by the President and supported by Federal funds.
+This information is for personnel in the Active Duty and Reserves or National Guard who are activated to serve on active duty for 30 days or more under section 502(f) of title 32, U.S. Code for purposes of responding to a national emergency declared by the President and supported by Federal funds.

 A: Most SCRA protection begins the day you receive your orders to active duty or deployment.
 As a practical matter, you should be ready, and expect to present a copy of those orders to whomever you ask for some right or benefit under the Act.
 You can also use the DOD's SCRA website to print out a legal document showing your active duty status.

 A: You may be entitled to have the interest rate on some of your loans reduced to 6% for the time you are on active duty.
 There are a number of special requirements.
 You need to talk to a Legal Assistance Attorney to ensure you are eligible.
 You may be eligible if you and your loan meet the following conditions: